Linuxfabrik/monitoring-plugins/check-plugins/docker-info/README.md

 Displays system-wide Docker information including container counts (running, paused, stopped), image count, storage and logging driver, Docker version, available CPUs, and total memory.
+Alerts when the daemon reports a warning about itself or its host, and when the daemon answers with an error at all.
-Also monitors the Docker daemon stderr for warnings and errors.
-Individual stderr lines can be filtered out with --ignore (e.g. the "WARNING: No swap limit support" message on hosts where the kernel does not expose swap accounting).
+Individual warnings can be filtered out with --ignore (e.g. the "No swap limit support" message on hosts where the kernel does not expose swap accounting).
 For Podman, use the podman-info check instead.
 Requires root or sudo.

 options:
   -h, --help       show this help message and exit
   -V, --version    show program's version number and exit --always-ok      Always returns OK.
-  --ignore IGNORE  Ignore stderr lines matching this Python regular
+  --ignore IGNORE  Ignore daemon warnings and errors matching this Python
-                   expression.
-Case-sensitive by default; use `(?i)` for case- insensitive matching.
+                   regular expression.
+Case-sensitive by default; use `(?i)` for case-insensitive matching.
 Can be specified multiple times.
 Example: `--ignore="No swap limit support"` to suppress the Docker warning on kernels without swap accounting.
-Example:
-                   `--ignore="(?i)bridge-nf-call"` (case-insensitive) to
+Example: `--ignore="(?i)bridge-nf-call"` (case-
-                   suppress both `bridge-nf-call-iptables` and `bridge-nf-
+                   insensitive) to suppress both `bridge-nf-call-iptables` and
+                   `bridge-nf-call-ip6tables` warnings on Debian hosts.
+                   Default: None
-                   call-ip6tables` warnings on Debian hosts.
-Default: None --no-perfdata    Suppress the performance data section from the output.
-The status message and the exit code are unaffected, so alerting keeps working while trending data is dropped.
+  --no-perfdata    Suppress the performance data section from the output.
+The
+                   status message and the exit code are unaffected, so alerting keeps working while trending data is dropped.